The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Curvature parameter and future singularity

-where the parameters $\beta$ satisfy the condition $0<\beta _{1,2}<1$ and derivatives with respect to cosmic time will be represented by dots.
-This proposal extends the HDE model, substituting the future event horizon with the Ricci scalar to circumvent causality issues; see Refs. \cite{riccia, riccib}.
+In their work \cite{Granda:2008dk}, Granda and Oliveros showed that the range $\beta_2 \,\sim\, 0.5-0.7$ is consistent with observational data and yields a physically plausible cosmic history, namely a transition from decelerated to accelerated expansion.
+Moreover, the value of $\beta_1$ can always be expressed in terms of $\beta_2$ using the normalization condition derived from the Friedmann constraint, then the parameters $\beta$ satisfy the condition $0<\beta _{1,2}<1$.
+From now on derivatives with respect to cosmic time will be represented by dots.
+This proposal extends the standard HDE model, substituting the future event horizon with the Ricci scalar to circumvent causality issues; see Refs. \cite{riccia, riccib}.
 It should be emphasized that the GO cutoff introduces a local geometrically motivated dependence on $(H,\dot H)$, making the resulting dynamics particularly sensitive to curvature compared to traditional HDE prescriptions.
 Therefore, the inclusion of spatial curvature is expected to produce qualitative changes in the resulting phase-space trajectories, especially near potential future singularities.
+As already known, for a non-flat FLRW universe the Ricci scalar is simply $R=6\left(2H^{2}+\dot{H}+k/a^{2}\right)$.
+Accordingly, we broaden the infrared GO cutoff defined above in the following way